 The Council has eight members of staff for the administration of the Council and maintenance of its properties.
 The head of paid service is the Parish Clerk Beverley Bell FSLCC MIET IEng who is a Qualified Clerk and the Council's Proper Officer required to carry out the Council's functions required by law and is also the Council's Responsible Financial Officer.
-The Parish Clerk is ably assisted by an Assistant Clerk responsible for the Council's property, Admin Clerk who oversees planning and a Finance Assistant, and Grounds Manager, Grounds Person, Sexton and General Worker who care for the Council's buildings and open spaces.
-The eight posts are staffed equivalent to 5.4 full time posts.
+The Parish Clerk is ably assisted by an Admin Clerk responsible for the Council's property and finance, an Admin Clerk who oversees planning, Grounds Manager, Grounds Person and Sexton who care for the Council's buildings and open spaces.
+The six posts are staffed equivalent to 5.8 full time posts.